 Weymouth is a popular and lively holiday town with plenty of shops, cafes, restaurants and a large sandy beach.
 Old Weymouth is situated around the picturesque harbour area, with its cobbled streets and interesting warehouse buildings.

-There are plenty of family attractions around Weymouth including Sea Life, Brewers Quay and the beach fairground.
-Weymouth also has fabulous sailing and watersport facilities and it is a short hop to visit the unique island of Portland.
+There are plenty of family attractions around including Sea Life, Brewers Quay and the beach fairground.
+Weymouth has fabulous sailing and watersport facilities and it is a short hop to visit the unique island of Portland.